Already Vibe Coding? Make It Context-Aware.

 This context lives in your docs, your Notion pages, your Confluence wikis, your README files scattered across repos.
 The AI can't access any of it.

 We built an MCP (Model Context Protocol) integration that connects Needle to your coding environment.
-Here's what that means in practice:
+Here's how to set it up:

-- Connect the MCP server to Cursor (or any MCP-compatible tool)
+- Connect the MCP server - Link to Cursor or any MCP-compatible tool (a few lines of config)

 When you ask about implementing a feature, the AI can now reference your product spec.
 When you ask about coding patterns, it can check your style guide.
 When you ask why something works a certain way, it can find the original design doc.